amadeoisella/amadeoisella/README.md

 ### 👨🏻‍💻 About me

 I currently work as a software developer and instructor in backend programming.
-I specialize in Java, Spring, AI, Go, Kubernetes, cloud computing, and scalable software architecture.
+I specialize in Java, Python, AI, Cloud Computing, and scalable software architecture.
 I believe in continuous learning and teamwork to achieve great results.

 - 📚 I’m currently learning ...
+  - AI
-  - AWS
+  - Cloud Computing
-  - IA
+  - Spring AI
 - 🧉 Besides technology, I'm passionate about running and hiking.
 I also enjoy cooking and reading.
 <!--  -->